strvcom/ios-networking/README.md

   [ ] sample usage of storaged api calls for UI testing

-  [ ] use library in iWeather example app
+  [X] use library in iWeather example app

-  [ ] other data types - file upload/download with progres etc
+  [ ] other data types - file upload/download with progress etc